 However, so far, the technique has been limited to academic laboratories due to the complexity and size of existing systems on the market.
-Often these devices use a gas pumped laser which must be cooled and purged with N2.
+Often, these devices use a gas-pumped laser which must be cooled and purged with N2.
 Further working in the deep UV requires very high spectral resolution in wavelength space which puts a high degree of pressure on the spectrometer design and stability, thus systems can only be operated by experts.

 “Deep UV resonant Raman has long been known to have the potential for being able to measure substances other spectroscopic techniques have not so far been capable of.
-Equally, the instruments currently available are extremely large, and expensive both to purchase and to maintain.
-This has made the technology accessible only to those organisations with physical space to house them and with significant budgets to operate them.
+Equally, the instruments currently available are extremely large and expensive both to purchase and to maintain.
+This has made the technology accessible only to those organisations with physical space to house them and significant budgets to operate them.
 Odin represents a departure from that as it is smaller and doesn’t have the internal mechanisms associated with high running costs.” – Dr Michael Foster, Co-Founder & Director, IS-Instruments

 Odin – Deep UV resonant Raman measurement of tryptophan